TascoGitGud/Google-Analytics-Session-Analysis-Using-SQL/README.md

 **💡 Observations:**

-**Google** dominates traffic volume with 38,400 visits but carries a concerning **51.56% bounce rate** - meaning half of Google Search visitors leave without engaging. **(direct)** traffic shows better engagement with a **43.27% bounce rate** and 19,891 visits, indicating brand loyalty from repeat visitors. **YouTube.com** referrals have the highest bounce rate at **66.73%**, suggesting content mismatch or poor landing page experience.
-Priority should be given to improving landing page quality for high-volume, high-bounce sources like Google and YouTube to recover lost conversion opportunities.
+Google brings in the most visitors with about 38,000 visits, but there's a problem - more than half of these people leave without doing anything.
+That's a bounce rate of around 51%.

+Direct traffic is different.
+These are people who come back to the website or type the URL directly.
+They have a lower bounce rate of about 43%, which means they stay longer and are more likely to buy something.

+YouTube is interesting because it sends traffic to the website, but many people from YouTube leave right away - a bounce rate of about 67%.
+This could mean the content or landing page doesn't match what YouTube viewers are looking for.

+The main issue is with Google and YouTube traffic.
+Even though they send a lot of people, too many of them leave without doing anything.
+The website should improve the landing pages to make it better for these visitors so more of them will stay and make a purchase.

 ---